Back to cookbooks list Articles Cookbook

 What’s the Difference Between RANK and DENSE_RANK in SQL?

-You want to compare the rankings produced by RANK and DENSE_RANK and add them as new columns to a table.
+You want to compare the rankings produced by RANK and DENSE_RANK functions.

-Our database has a table named sales_assistant with data in the following columns: id (primary key), first_name, last_name, month, and sold products.
+Our database has a table named sales_assistant with data in the following columns: id, first_name, last_name, month, and sold_products.
+We want to display each sales assistant’s first and last name and the number of sold products.
+We also want to rank them in terms of the number of products sold in descending order.

 1LisaBlack 52300